A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Introduction

 Mahler did not just conjecture the above.
 He was also interested in an upper bound for the Mahler volume of (symmetric) convex bodies.
 He conjectured that the upper bound is achieved by the unit ball.
-The upper bound case for the Mahler question has been completely answered and is known as the Blaschke-Santalo inequality: \begin{theo}[Blaschke-Santalo Inequality] For every (symmetric) convex body $K$ in $\mathbb{R}^n$ where $n\geq 2$, we have:
+The upper bound case for the Mahler question has been completely answered and is known as the Blaschke-Santalo inequality: \begin{theorem}[Blaschke-Santalo Inequality] For every (symmetric) convex body $K$ in $\mathbb{R}^n$ where $n\geq 2$, we have:

-where $B_n(0,1)$ is the $n$-dimensional unit ball in $\mathbb{R}^n$. \end{theo} Theorem \ref{bl} (which was one part of Mahler's question) has been proved by Blaschke for the $3$-dimensional case in \cite{bl} and \cite{bl2} and in full generality by Santalo in \cite{santal}.
+where $B_n(0,1)$ is the $n$-dimensional unit ball in $\mathbb{R}^n$. \end{theorem} Theorem \ref{bl} (which was one part of Mahler's question) has been proved by Blaschke for the $3$-dimensional case in \cite{bl} and \cite{bl2} and in full generality by Santalo in \cite{santal}.
 There are also other proofs to this theorem : in \cite{meypaj} the authors prove this theorem using Steiner symmetrisation.
-In \cite{sr} the author proves that the quality case in Theorem \ref{bl} is obtained only for ellipsoids.
+In \cite{sr} the author proves that the equality case in Theorem \ref{bl} is obtained only for ellipsoids.
 In \cite{leh1} the author proves a functional inequality version of this inequality using a partition-type method.
 One can also consult Tao's blog post \cite{tao1} and \cite{lut} for more information on this inequality.

 The lower bound for the Mahler volume of (symmetric) convex bodies however is still open for $n\geq 3$.
-Naturally, since Mahler raised Conjecture \ref{mal} many developments have been made concerning this question.
+Naturally, since Mahler raised Conjecture \ref{mal} many developments have been made concerning this conjecture.
 There are many partial results regarding this question which can be settled in different ways.
-One difficulty with Conjecture \ref{mal} is that the minimiser is not \emph{unique}.
+One difficulty with Conjecture \ref{mal} is that the minimizer is not \emph{unique}.
 Indeed the Mahler volume is invariant under affine transformations of $\mathbb{R}^n$.
-This complicates finding this minimser.
+This complicates finding this minimizer.
 There is a very nice note about the complications within Conjecture \ref{mal} in \cite{tao2}.
-Although one can (easily) deduce that a minimser for the Mahler volume exists (Mahler himself was able to demonstrate this fact), not much was known about the \emph{shape} of such a minimiser until very recently.
-In \cite{stan}, the author demonstrates that the boundary of the minimiser can not be positively curved and of class $C^2$ everywhere.
-In \cite{reisut}, the authors prove a result suggesting that the minimiser of the Mahler volume is indeed a polytope.
+Although one can (easily) deduce that a minimizer for the Mahler volume exists (Mahler himself was able to demonstrate this fact), not much was known about the \emph{shape} of such a minimizer until very recently.
+In \cite{stan}, the author demonstrates that the boundary of the minimizer can not be positively curved and of class $C^2$ everywhere.
+In \cite{reisut}, the authors prove a result suggesting that the minimizer of the Mahler volume is indeed a polytope.